CARG

 carvenc [at] princeton [dot] edu

-I am a third year Ph.D. student in Electrical Engineering at Princeton University.
+I am a fifth year Ph.D. student in Electrical Engineering at Princeton University.
 My interest is in design automation.
 A little less broadly, my research is about the verification of hardware systems.
 I am a member of the PriM project group (link TBA), which has been developing a combined architectural/microarchitectural/transactional hardware description language, and investigating how this modeling approach opens up new capabilities in functional verification.

 yu-yuan